austinfreenet/afn-docs/afn_genesis_drive.md

 So I've gone through the [customize docs](https://clonezilla.org/advanced/customized-clonezilla-live.php).
 Let's load that zip on the USB and see what it does.
 I think I killed the guest VM too soon.
 Nothing was persisted on the partimag partition.

+## 2019-4-30

+Trying to mount USB drive without doing the drive hack.
+No go, you need the drive hack to **boot** from USB.
+Let's just try to get something to persist on the /partimag partition.
+Ok so a normal clone worked fine.
+Back to the custom stuff.
+Well the custom stuff that we did above is corrupt(zipfile).
+Let's retry and make sure the VM shuts down correctly.
+The VM locked up when I tried to shut it down.
+Let's try to sync on the host before shutting down the VM.

+It seem unreliable.
+Let's `dd` the USB data over to a VirtualBox disk and boot from that.
+Then when we're satified with the result, we can `dd` it back.
+I'm using rsync to sync the stuff back to the USB drive on the host.

+Ok, I've loaded the custom clonezilla.zip on the USB drive.
+Their default `custom-ocs` script runs no problem.
+Now let's modify for our needs.